apache/spark/docs/sql-ref-number-pattern.md

   Specifies an expected digit between `0` and `9`.

-  A `0` to the left of the decimal point indicates that at least this many digits must be present.

-  A leading `9` indicates that these digits are optional.

-  The input value must not be larger than the number of digits to the left of the decimal point allowed by the format string.

-  Digits to the right of the decimal point in the format string indicate the most digits that the input value may have to the right of the decimal point.
+  A sequence of 0 or 9 in the format string matches a sequence of digits in the input string.
+If the 0/9 sequence starts with 0 and is before the decimal point, it can only match a digit sequence of the same size.
+Otherwise, if the sequence starts with 9 or is after the decimal point, it can match a digit sequence that has the same or smaller size.

 - **`.`** or **`D`**